gustavNdamukong/tyfoon-seo/README.md

 ```

-Speaking of content meant for specific pages; besides those offered by Tyfoon seo above, you mwill want to display unique titles for each page.
+Speaking of content meant for specific pages; besides those offered by Tyfoon seo above, you will want to display unique titles for each page.
 Tyfoon seo covers that as it has a page title field in the page form, which is part of the snippet you add to your layout file.
 However, if you did not want or create SEO data for a specific page but need it to have a unique title, you need to manually add that to the view file like so right after extending the layout file:

 ```php
     @extends('layouts.main.app')